 The Directors were paid such reasonable remuneration for their services as the Board determined from time to time.
-In 2019, Director compensation was equal to \$50,000 per Director for the year (no such compensation was paid to Directors who are also officers or employees of Brookfield or any of its affiliates).
+In 2020, Director compensation was equal to \$50,000 per Director for the year.
 The Chair of each standing committee of the Board and the lead Director received additional compensation of \$3,000 per year.
 The Directors were also entitled to reimbursement for reasonable traveling and other expenses properly incurred by them in attending meetings of the Board, or any committee thereof, or in connection with their services as Directors.
 Going forward, the Board shall determine the reasonable remuneration for Director services rendered to the Corporation.